Jump to

 1. Low Ratings

-In order for you to be a driver, Uber requires you to maintain a minimum rating.
 For each ride you give, you’ll be rated by your passengers.
 The higher your star rating, the better off you’ll be.
-However, in every city, there’s a minimum average rating for drivers.

-Low ratings can get you deactivated.
-The minimum rating varies based on your city.
 Uber doesn’t care about your specific rating so much as how your rating compares to the average rating across all drivers in the market where you operate.

 If your average is approaching this minimum threshold, you’ll be sent a few notifications by Uber.
 Once you fall below this threshold, your driver account will be deactivated.